Strong Women, Strong Girls launched in Pittsburgh in 2006 to:

-During the 2013-14 program year, 155 college mentors from six college chapters are empowering over 500 girls at 31 partner sites.
-Supporting these young women and girls are adult volunteers who serve as Leadership Coaches, Campus Coaches and Site Facilitators.
+During the 2013-14 program year, 180 college mentors from five college chapters are empowering over 600 girls at 34 program sites.
+Supporting these young women and girls are adult volunteers who serve as Professional Mentors, Campus Coaches and Site Facilitators.

 To continue to expand the work of Strong Women, Strong Girls to serve girls throughout the community, we need your help!
 For information on getting involved with Strong Women, Strong Girls, contact the Pittsburgh Team.

 Higher Education Partners